Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 Instructions

-Heat oil or water over medium heat, add onion and carrot, saute for about 5 – 7 minutes, add the garlic and saute for 1 minute more.
+Saute: Heat oil or water over medium heat, add onion and carrot, cook for about 5 – 7 minutes until softened and fragrant, add the garlic and saute for 1 minute more.

-Add the broth or water, bring to a boil, add the orzo and chickpeas, reduce heat to medium-low and cook at a gentle boil for 8- 9 minutes, orzo should be tender.
+Simmer: Pour in the broth or water, bring to a gentle boil.
+Add the orzo and chickpeas.
+Reduce heat to medium-low and simmer at a gentle boil for 8- 9 minutes, stirring occasionally, until orzo is tender.

 Serve in individual bowls with your favorite crusty artisan bread for soaking up the wonderful juices.